 Although their use in the Western Hemisphere only started increasing in the past several decades, numerous recent studies show that they provide an array of vital, biologically active compounds.

-You may wonder a few things about mushrooms, such as:
+You may wonder a few things about mushrooms and mushroom nutrition, such as:

 - What are the health benefits of mushroom?